Nkhotakota: Transport

 Nkhotakota is one of the main ports on Lake Malawi, and it is served by the ferry MV Ilala that weekly crosses Lake Malawi.
 The nearest airport is at Kasungu, 48 mi away.
 Buses run from Salima for two hours daily.
 In addition, minibuses run from here to Nkhata Bay along the main road which connects these towns.

+Notable people

+Martha Mwale became the first woman Presbyterian minister in Malawi in 2001.